 Novel coronavirus (COVID-19) – guidance for staff, students and visitors

-Most of City’s buildings will close on Friday 20th March.
-Face-to-face teaching has already ended and staff are continuing to support students while working remotely.
+Most of City’s buildings closed on Friday 20th March.
+Face-to-face teaching has ended and staff are continuing to support students while working remotely.

 The health and wellbeing of our students and staff remains our top priority.
-As a result of the evolving situation regarding the coronavirus (COVID-19) pandemic, City, University of London will close most of it’s buildings on Friday 20th March.
+As a result of the evolving situation regarding the coronavirus (COVID-19) pandemic, we closed most of our buildings on Friday 20th March.

-There will be a very small number of exceptions to this in the short term.
-For example, we will need to continue to receive and process urgent IT deliveries and specific parts of the School of Health Sciences may be opened, if required, as part of the NHS initiative to utilise clinical spaces.
+There are a very small number of exceptions.
+For example, we need to continue to receive and process urgent IT deliveries and may open parts of the School of Health Sciences, if required, as part of the NHS initiative to utilise clinical spaces.

-Face-to-face teaching ended this week and the University is providing online resources to replace, where possible, lectures and tutorials.
+We have suspended face-to-face teaching and are providing online resources to replace, where possible, lectures and tutorials.

-The majority of our staff have already moved to working remotely.
+The vast majority of our staff are working remotely.

 We understand that students and staff may be worried about this news and ask that all members of the City community continue to support one another at this time.
 We are taking steps to ensure the safety and wellbeing of our students, staff and visitors, based on the latest public health advice.